-ABOUT THE RULES
+ABOUT THE RULES:

 The rules and policies of the National Police Collector Shows have evolved over the years and are changed annually to best fit the particular show venue, to meet specific considerations, or avert perceived problems.
-Your show hosts for the 2022 National Police Collectors Show believe that the rules and policies that govern these National Shows should be as uniform as possible from year to year.
-At previous National Police Collector Shows we met with several respected collectors, as well as past National Show hosts, who all agreed with this idea in principle.
-As such, you will see many similarities governing the rules and policies of past National Shows.
-Permission was granted by certain past National Show hosts to use rules and polices printed from their particular shows for this show.
+Your show hosts for the 2023 National Police Collectors Show believe that the rules and policies that govern these National Shows should be as uniform as possible from year to year.
+Previous National Police Collector Shows have met with some unpredictable challenges, and, for lack of a better term, resulted in lessons learned and new rules.

-By attending this show as a table holder, table assistant, guest, family member, or walk-through patron you acknowledge the acceptance of the 2022 National Police Collectors Show Rules.
+By attending this show as a table holder, table assistant, guest, family member, or walk-through patron you acknowledge the acceptance of the 2023 National Police Collectors Show Rules.
 Several table reservations were made before these rules were published; however, those table holders and table assistants are still required to abide by these rules.

 The sale of any badge must be limited to known reputable collectors or law enforcement officers.
-Ask for identification if you are not sure.
-If they refuse to identify themselves, then refuse to complete the transaction and contact a show host.
+If you are in doubt as to the perspective buyers’ intentions, or law enforcement affiliation, do not be afraid to ask for identification.
+If they refuse to identify themselves then refuse to complete the transaction and contact a show host or police officer.
 The National Show and show hosts are not responsible for what is sold or to whom it is sold.

 Many patches and badges are copyrighted thus making it important to mark reproduction items.
 Any reproduction item that is in a display and entered for an award must be clearly marked as such.
 Failure to mark an item as a reproduction in one of these displays may result in the award being forfeited.
 If there is a difference of opinion the show hosts will make the final decision as to the authenticity of an item.

 Department issued identification cards may be displayed but not sold, traded, or transferred under any circumstance.

 The final decision on any dispute will be made by a show host and must be abided by or considered a violation of these rules.
 Depending upon the severity of an infraction a show host may issue a warning, demand the removal of an item from the table or hall, eject the violator without refund of table fees or admission costs, or contact the local police authorities for criminal prosecution.
 Any unethical, immoral, illegal, or unprofessional actions will be dealt with in the same manner.